JustinGOSSES/predictatops/README.md

-# StratPickSupML
+# predictatops

 _Code for supervised machine-learning stratigraphic pick prediction._

-<a href="https://github.com/JustinGOSSES/StratPickSupML/blob/master/LICENSE">MIT License</a>
+<a href="https://github.com/JustinGOSSES/predictatops/blob/master/LICENSE">MIT License</a>

 Development was in this repo: <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon">MannvilleGroup_Strat_Hackathon</a> but is now moving here as the code gets cleaned and modulized.
 This project is under active development.
 Significant portions of the code still only exist on MannvilleGroup_Strat_Hackathon repo at this time.

-This code is the subject of an <a href="https://github.com/JustinGOSSES/StratPickSupML/blob/master/AAPG_Abstract_2019ACE.md">abstract</a> submitted to the AAPG ACE convention in 2019.
+This code is the subject of an <a href="https://github.com/JustinGOSSES/predictatops/blob/master/AAPG_Abstract_2019ACE.md">abstract</a> submitted to the AAPG ACE convention in 2019.

 [![DOI](https://zenodo.org/badge/151658252.svg)](https://zenodo.org/badge/latestdoi/151658252)